The CVT will be closed from Mile #3 to Mile #8 beginning Oct 1, 2019 for Bridge Replacement. Completion is expected in Spring of 2020.

 The Trail is open year round for bicycling, in-line skating, skateboarding, similar wheeled recreational devices, hiking, walking and cross country skiing.
 Trail users age 18 or older must have a valid Wheel Pass when using the trail from April 1st – November 1st.
-The Great Minnesota Ski Pass is required to cross-country ski on the Cannon Valley Trail.
+Wheel Pass fees are $5/day or $25/season.

 Cannon Valley Trail Designated as a National Recreational Trail

 CANNON FALLS, Minn. — U.S. Interior Secretary Ryan Zinke has designated the Cannon Valley Trail in southeastern Minnesota as a national recreation trail.

 The Cannon Valley Trail is one of 19 newly designated national recreation trails in 17 states announced Wednesday.
 Zinke says the designations recognize the efforts of local communities to provide outdoor recreational opportunities that can be enjoyed by everyone.
 The announcement adds more than 370 miles to the National Recreation Trails system of more than 1,000 pathways.